sachinym/Github-Advanced-Security/Module3-Software_Composition_Analysis.md

    ![github-advisory-database](images/g14.png)

 1. Dependabot raises pull requests to update dependencies.
-Depending on how your repository is configured, Dependabot may raise pull requests for version updates and/or for security updates.
+Depending on how your repository is configured, Dependabot may raise pull requests for version updates and/or security updates.
 You manage these pull requests in the same way as any other pull request.

-1. You can check the Pull requests that are automatically getting triggered through the Depandabot by navigating to the **Security** tab from the top menu and under **Vulnerabilities** click on **Dependabot**.Notice the pull requests that were triggered automatically in the repository.
+1. You can check the Pull requests that are automatically getting triggered through the Depandabot by navigating to the **Security** tab from the top menu and under **Vulnerabilities** click on **Dependabot**.
+Notice the pull requests that were triggered automatically in the repository.

    ![github-advisory-database](images/g15.1.png)